icopy-site/awesome/docs/awesome/awesome-iot.md

  - [ARM mbed](http://www.mbed.com/) - The ARM® mbed™ IoT Device Platform provides the operating system, cloud services, tools and developer ecosystem to make the creation and deployment of commercial, standards-based IoT solutions possible at scale.
  - [Contiki](http://www.contiki-os.org/) - Contiki is an open source operating system for the Internet of Things.
 Contiki connects tiny low-cost, low-power microcontrollers to the Internet.
  - [FreeRTOS](http://www.freertos.org/) - FreeRTOS is a popular real-time operating system kernel for embedded devices, that has been ported to 35 microcontrollers.
- - [Google Brillo](https://developers.google.com/brillo/) - Brillo extends the Android platform to all your connected devices, so they are easy to set up and work seamlessly with each other and your smartphone.
+ - [Android Things](https://developer.android.com/things/) - Android Things extends the Android platform to all your connected devices, so they are easy to set up and work seamlessly with each other and your smartphone.
  - [OpenWrt](https://openwrt.org/) - OpenWrt is an operating system (in particular, an embedded operating system) based on the Linux kernel, primarily used on embedded devices to route network traffic.
 The main components are the Linux kernel, util-linux, uClibc or musl, and BusyBox.
 All components have been optimized for size, to be small enough for fitting into the limited storage and memory available in home routers.
- - [Snappy Ubuntu](https://developer.ubuntu.com/en/snappy/) - Snappy Ubuntu Core is a new rendition of Ubuntu with transactional updates.
+ - [Snappy Ubuntu](https://wiki.ubuntu.com/Snappy) - Snappy Ubuntu Core is a new rendition of Ubuntu with transactional updates.
 It provides a minimal server image with the same libraries as today’s Ubuntu, but applications are provided through a simpler mechanism.
  - [NodeOS](http://node-os.com/) - NodeOS is an operating system entirely written in Javascript, and managed by npm on top of  the Linux kernel.
  - [Raspbian](https://raspbian.org/) - Raspbian is a free operating system based on Debian optimized for the Raspberry Pi hardware.
  - [RIOT](http://www.riot-os.org/) - The friendly Operating System for the Internet of Things.
- - [Tiny OS](http://tinyos.stanford.edu/tinyos-wiki/index.php/TinyOS_Overview) - TinyOS is an open source, BSD-licensed operating system designed for low-power wireless devices, such as those used in sensor networks, ubiquitous computing, personal area networks, smart buildings, and smart meters.
+ - [Tiny OS](https://github.com/tinyos/tinyos-main) - TinyOS is an open source, BSD-licensed operating system designed for low-power wireless devices, such as those used in sensor networks, ubiquitous computing, personal area networks, smart buildings, and smart meters.
  - [UBOS](https://ubos.net/) - UBOS is a Linux distro that focuses on making systems administration of home servers and Indie IoT devices running web applications much simpler.
 A derivative of Arch Linux, it runs on PCs, Raspberry Pis, ESPRESSObin, and cloud.
  - [Windows 10 IoT Core](https://dev.windows.com/en-us/iot) - Windows 10 IoT is a family of Windows 10 editions targeted towards a wide range of intelligent devices, from small industrial gateways to larger more complex devices like point of sales terminals and ATMs.
   - [Zephyr Project](https://www.zephyrproject.org/) - The Zephyr™ Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with security in mind.